 DeWine announced five initiatives the Attorney General’s Office would begin as part of CyberOhio:

 Creation of a Cybersecurity Advisory Board, composed of industry experts and business leaders.
 The Board will provide guidance for Attorney General’s Office initiatives on cybersecurity.
+Many are already looking to the cybersecurity companies to assist them with this task, but having this extra level of protection helps regardless.

 Exploring draft legislation to improve the legal cybersecurity environment in Ohio for businesses and consumers.